GeminiDRSoftware/DRAGONS/geminidr/interactive/README.md

 The step to normalize flats can be done interactively.
 This happens as part of the `makeProcessedFlat` recipe.
-To turn on interactive mode, pass the `interactive_reduce` parameter.
+To turn on interactive mode, pass the `interactive` parameter.
 Here is an example.

 ### Step 1: Get Data